onetoneisme/blackjack/units_refactored/CF for operators/Basic/004 Cloud Foundry Org and Space management/09_Getting info about spaces.md

 #### Getting info about spaces

-Getting info about an space is as simple as:
+Getting info about a space is as simple as:

 ```sh
 cf space my-first-space
 ```
-This will offer a good deal of info about the space we are enquiring.
+This will return a good deal of info about the space we have specified.
-Don't worry about what does that information means, we'll get to it later on.
+Don't worry about what all that information means.
+We'll get to it later on.

 ```
 $ cf space my-first-space